How to Help a Friend Who’s Struggling with Their Mental HealthReading Time: 7 minutes

-The silver lining is that more young adults than ever before are talking openly about mental health, in person and on social media, at home and in the workplace.
+More young adults than ever before are talking openly about mental health.
+Discussions are happening in person and on social media, at home and in the workplace.
 “Young people are advocating for their needs and for the needs of others who are suffering,” says Newport Executive Director Leigh McInnis, LPC.
 “They’re speaking their feelings out loud, telling others that’s it’s okay to feel these feelings, and advocating to make space for them.”

 But sometimes reminding a friend who’s struggling that “it’s okay to not be okay” isn’t enough.
-It isn’t easy to know how to help a friend with depression or another mental health concern—or what to do if you’re worried about a friend who seems to be having a hard time but hasn’t opened up to you about it.
+It isn’t easy to know how to help a friend with depression, anxiety, a substance abuse disorder, or another mental health concern—or what to do if you’re worried about a friend who seems to be having a hard time but hasn’t opened up to you about it.

-How to Tell Someone You’re Worried About Them
+How to Tell Someone You’re Worried They Might Be Depressed or Anxious

 First, find the right time and place to have a private discussion that won’t be rushed.
 Then share your concerns with compassion and without judgment.
 One of the most important aspects of how to help a friend is the attitude you bring to the initial conversation.